privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

          * Optional.
          */
         'serviceRealm'      => 'service',

         /**
-         * Set doTriggerChallenge to 'true' to trigger challenges prior to the login
-         * using the configured service account.
-         * This setting takes precedence over 'doSendPassword'.
-         * The value has to be a string.
-         * Optional.
+         * Password which should be used if the authentication flow is set to: 'alternativeProcess'.
+         * NOTE: Needed only by 'alternativeProcess'.
          */
-        'doTriggerChallenge' => 'false',
+        'passForAlternativeProcess' => 'topsecret',

         /**
-         * Set doSendPassword to 'true' to send a request to validate/check with the username
+         * Choose one of the authentication flows:
+         * 'default' - Default authentication flow.
+         * 'triggerChallenge' - On the first step, the login mask will contain only username field.
+This flow triggers
-         * and an empty pass prior to the login.
+         * challenges prior to the login using the configured service account (required).
-         * This can be used to trigger challenges depending on the configuration in privacyIDEA
-         * and requires no service account.
-If 'doTriggerChallenge' is enabled, this setting has no effect.
-         * The value has to be a string.
+         * 'alternativeProcess' - If you want to use passOnNoToken or passOnNoUser policy, you can decide, if this flow should send a password to
+         * privacyIDEA.
+If passOnNoToken policy is activated and the user doesn't have any token, he will be passed by the privacyIDEA.
+         * NOTE: Do not use it with 'doEnrollToken'.
+         * NOTE: This won't be processed if the user has challenge-response token that were triggered before.
-         * Optional.
+         * Required.
          */
-        'doSendPassword' => 'false',
+        'authenticationFlow'      => 'default',

         /**
          * Set this to 'true' if you want to use single sign on.